 Another way of avoiding roaming charges while traveling abroad is to stay on WIFI networks.
 Most hotels, shops, and public spaces have WIFI networks.
 Staying on them to access various functions and apps will keep you from roaming off your network.

-The drawback here is that you will be tethered to a WIFI network to have full functionality of your phone.
+The drawback here is that you will be tethered to a WIFI network to have the full functionality of your phone.
 You will still be forced to turn your data off if you aren’t near a WIFI network, or you will have to wait to use your phone until you can access WIFI.

 Upgrade Your Plan